ngandrass/moodle-local_archiving/docs/dev/components/worker-services.md

 # Worker Services

-Worker services can be used by [activity archiving drivers](activity-archiving-drivers.md) to offload heavy processing tasks from the Moodle system and enable the archiving system to perform complex transformations.
+Worker services can be used by [activity archiving drivers](activity-archiving-drivers.md) to offload heavy processing tasks from the Moodle server and enable the archiving system to perform complex transformations (e.g., PDF exports).

-!!! warning "Work in Progress (WIP)"
-    This section is still under active development.
-Information and specifications can still be changed in the future.

 ## Tasks and Responsibilities